Reviews from seminars

 Speaking in public has not always been easy for Amy, but over time, she has become a solid, humorous, passionate, and inspiring speaker.
 Her passion for helping people use their strengths to build their lives and businesses, leaves her audience wanting and needing more.

 Restoration Place has trained speakers ready to educate your team on how to identify and respond to human trafficking.
 We routinely educate professional groups; school employees, therapists, medical professionals, and many others.
-Our educational presentations are 3 hours.
 Each attendee receives a Certificate of Completion, signed by the Director of Restoration Place, as required by the State of Michigan to renew professional licenses.
-All social work professionals will receive 3 Continuing Education hours.
+Social work professionals licensed in the State of Michigan will receive a certificate for 3 Continuing Education Credits, approved by Michigan Social Work Continuing Education Collaborative.
 All other medical, mental health, and education professionals can take their certificate and presentation notes to submit to their governing licensing board for CE appropriate to your profession.
 Training sessions can be held at your place of business or at designated facilities throughout the year.

 You will come away with a greater understanding of what defines human trafficking, the many forms it takes, and what to do when spotted.
 Resource materials will be handed out during the presentation.